tariq7299/ArabicApp/to-do.md

 ## Subscription plan price
 - Make grow with view port using calmp() to be like the price in camply

+## Course Card
+- Make the hover effect of color of card apply to all card like in camply and not just the meta of card without picture ! and i think they did this using some over lay div/color of some sort !!!

 # Backend

 ## GLOBAL